-The eight Gatsby Benchmarks of Good Career Guidance are:
+The eight Gatsby Benchmarks of Good Career Guidance (updated 2024) are:

-- A stable careers programme.
+- 1. Stable careers programme

-- Learning from career and labour market information.
+- 2. Learning from career and labour market information

-- Addressing the needs of each pupil.
+- 3. Addressing the needs of each young person

-- Linking curriculum learning to careers.
+- 4. Linking learning/curriculum to careers

-- Encounters with employers and employees.
+- 5. Encounters with employers and employees

-- Experiences of workplaces.
+- 6. Experiences of workplaces

-- Encounters with further and higher education
+- 7. Encounters with further and higher education

-- Personal Guidance
+- 8. Personal guidance